rjwats/esp8266-react/README.md

 > **Note**: The build command will also delete the previously built interface, in the ['data/www'](data/www) directory, replacing it with the freshly built one ready to upload to the device.

-#### Running the interface locally
+### Running the interface locally

-You can run a local development server during development to preview changes to the front end them without uploading a file system image to the device.
+You can run a local development server during development to preview changes to the front end them without the need to upload a file system image to the device after each change.

 ```bash
 npm start